truonglvx/ruby_code_guideline/ruby_coding_guideline.md

   There is no hard rules for choosing between `if` and `unless`.
 Use your own judment.

 ####**__IV.
 Loops__**
-  In Ruby, there are many ways to write loops, and there are may formats in each way of loop.<br/>
+  In Ruby, there are many ways to write loops, and there are many formats in each way of loop.<br/>
   Therefore it is always a good idea to read thoroughly about Ruby loops at least once to have a concept about what types of loops are available and in what formats the loops can be written.

   Here are just a few of type of loops.
 Each of them is not even fully listed.